fabiana001/paysim_analysis/README.md

 - The transaction type is `DEBIT` and `CASH_IN`;
 -  `nameDest` starts from `M`.

-The filtered dataset is composed by 2.770.409 data records.
-It represents the 43% of the whole dataset.
+The filtered dataset is composed of 2.770.409 data records.
+It represents 43% of the whole dataset.

 ### 3.3 Feature Scaling
 Feature Scaling makes sure that the features of the data-set are measured on the same scale.